proalvo/kx-results/README.md

 ## How to upload athletes

 See examples of files *KXM-6-athletes.csv* and *KXN-8-athletes.csv*.
 There are ready mady rule sets for 6 and 8 athletes, so it is fast to test with those files.

+- You can upload all athletes to the different events with one file.
+- You can upload athletes with multiple files e.g. early birds with one file and last minute parcipants with an other file.

 **First row of the CSV file is for instructions and always skipped.**